tobiasbriones/blog/mathswe/msw/eng/ops/pr/initializing-operations---msw-mvp-app-2024-01-30/index.md

 The current logos are not official yet.
 I have to draw them with the Canvas DSL I've also been designing, but since we're against the MVP development, it's perfectly valid to add what I have for now and iterate.

+## Web App

+I created the `math.software---mvp` app with React 18, TypeScript 5 with SWC, and Vite 5.
+I installed the `bootstrap-react`, `bootstrap`, and `better-react-mathjax` dependencies.
+I'll write more about it in the next PR blog.